Cupid (Fifty Fifty song): Critical reception

-Seung-geun So of IZM had gave "Cupid" a 4.5 out of 5 stars, writing that Fifty Fifty had found their own color.
+Seung-geun So of IZM gave "Cupid" a 4.5 out of 5 stars, writing that Fifty Fifty had found their own color.
 Music critic Kim Yoon-ha from Yes24 noted how "Cupid" highlighted the vocals, putting them to the forefront instead of considering the voice as one of several instruments, stating that this approach reminded Kim of the Korean songs of the late 2000s rather than modern K-pop.
 Rolling Stone, on its mid-year list of best songs on 2023, noted the song as a "delightful in graceful simplicity, breezing by on a disco-pop groove that has the easygoing effervescence of early-2010s pop, with vocals that exude cool confidence and winning warmth, even with its busy Doja-esque rap."
 Billboard, when ranking the song at number ten out of fifty on a similar list, described it as "a song that seamlessly blends elements of contemporary K-pop with American girl group and bubblegum pop of the '60s."
 NME included it in a similar list, calling it "relatable and endearing" for portraying the emotions and the sadness for the end of a great love "without laying them on too thick".

 "Cupid" was ranked at number 10 in Business Insiders list of The best K-pop songs of 2023, and number 23 in Dazeds list of the Top 50 best K-pop tracks of 2023.
 The Grammy Awards named it one of the 15 K-pop songs that defined the year.